 The move to DevSecOps is accelerating, and security workflows strain to be faster, more agile, and collaborative to reach their end goal.
 This session will give insights into one team’s strategy to meet these demands with the right combination of tools and human ingenuity.

 Having access to pro tips is key to improving performance.
-A panel of C-suite executives will answer questions in this session about the most important security data points to bring to a board meeting, how to handle M&A activity, and more.
+A panel of C-suite executives will answer questions in this session about the most important security data points to bring to a board meeting, how to handle M&A activity using virtual data rooms, and more.

 Introducing This Year’s Speaker Lineup